svenssonaxel/diff-format/MAIN.md

 The extensions are as follows:

-#### Hunk formats
+#### File comparisons

-A hunk may be in either hintful or unified format.
-The two hunk formats may be mixed arbitrarily within a hintful diff format file.
+A "file comparison" is a section of a diff format file with a header `[HDF21]` indicating what files are compared, potentially followed by a number of extended header information `[HDF22]`, and a series of hunks.
+If the file header begins with `diff --git`, the following series of hunks must all be in unified hunk format `[HDF23]`.
+If instead the file header begins with `diff --hintful`, the following series of hunks can be in an arbitrary mix of unified and hintful hunk format.
+Within a file comparison, the hunks must be nonoverlapping and ordered by line number, both for the old and the new side `[HDF24]`.

 #### Prefixed file comparisons

-A "file comparison" is a section of a diff format file with a header indicating what files are compared, potentially followed by extended header information and hunks.
-In hintful diff format, file comparisons can be prefixed or unprefixed.
+File comparisons can be prefixed or unprefixed.
-A prefixed file comparison has a bar character (`|`) before every line.
+A line is prefixed by a bar character (`|`) if and only if it belongs to a prefixed file comparison `[HDF31]`.
-A prefixed file comparison must have a corresponding unprefixed version of the file comparison occurring later in the hintful diff format file.
+A prefixed file comparison must have a corresponding unprefixed version of the file comparison occurring later in the hintful diff format file `[HDF32]`.
+All other duplication of file comparisons is forbidden `[HDF33]`.
 Any or all extended headers and hunks may be missing from the prefixed version of the file comparison.
-Any extended headers present in the prefixed version must also be present in the unprefixed version and match exactly.
+Any extended headers present in the prefixed version must also be present `[HDF34]` in the unprefixed version and match exactly `[HDF35]`.
-Any hunks present in the prefixed version must be correctly ordered and have a corresponding hunk in the unprefixed version.
+Any hunks present in the prefixed version must have a corresponding hunk in the unprefixed version `[HDF36]`.
-The corresponding unprefixed hunk may be expressed with a different format or in a different way, but must have matching effective content for the old and new side of the comparison.
+The corresponding unprefixed hunk may be expressed with a different format or in a different way, but must have matching effective content for the old and new side of the comparison `[HDF37]`.

 Tools designed to consume hintful diff format should prioritize the semantic information in the prefixed version over that in the unprefixed.

 ### Compat format

 The compat diff format is a subset of the hintful diff format, defined by one added constraint:
-No unprefixed hunks may use the hintful hunk format.
+No unprefixed hunks may use the hintful hunk format `[HDF41]`.

 A compat diff format file can be used as-is by tools designed to consume unified diff format.